AccessMap/sidewalkify/README.md

 # License

-Dual-licensed MIT and Apache 2.0
+Dual-licensed MIT and Apache 2.0.
+You can treat this project as being licensed under one or the other, depending on your preference.